Constitution Committee begins debates on bill associated with judicial reform

 New bill to control lawyer fees sparks accusations of government pressure on Israel Bar Association's judicial appointment vote.

-Israel's Knesset Constitution Committee held a heated debate on Wednesday over a contested bill proposal that gives the Justice Minister the authority to set the amount of the annual membership fee for the Israel Bar Association (IBA) instead of IBA's national council, which currently enjoys that authority.
+The Knesset Constitution Committee held a heated debate on Wednesday over a contested bill proposal that gives the justice minister the authority to set the amount of the annual membership fee for the Israel Bar Association, instead of the IBA’s national council, which currently enjoys that authority.

-However, the Bar Association's chairman, Adv.
-Amit Becher, and a number of opposition MKs argued that the bill's real purpose was to serve a threat against the IBA, in order to attempt to force the IBA's two members in the Judicial Selection Committee to support Levin's candidate for the next High Court Chief Justice.
+However, the Bar Association’s chairman, attorney Amit Becher, and a number of opposition MKs argued that the bill’s real purpose was to serve as a threat against the IBA, to attempt to force the IBA’s two members in the Judicial Selection Committee to support Justice Minister Yariv Levin’s candidate for the next Supreme Court chief justice.

 Heated exchanges

-During the meeting, Milvitsky and Becher engaged in a number of heated exchanges, with Becher accusing Milvitsky of being a liar, and Milvitsky responding that Becher was a "lowly lobbyist."
+During the meeting, Milwidsky and Becher engaged in a number of heated exchanges, with Becher accusing Milwidsky of being a liar, and Milwidsky responding that Becher was a “lowly lobbyist.”
 Rothman removed Becher from the debate three times.

-The chief justice vote requires a regular majority within the nine-member selection.
-The committee includes three judges and two members of the IBA, and, along with the opposition representative MK Karine Elharrar, is expected to appoint Amit.
-However, an IBA vote alongside the coalition's three representatives would give Levin a majority.
+The chief justice vote requires a simple majority within the nine-member selection.
+The committee includes three justices and two members of the IBA, and, along with the opposition representative MK Karine Elharrar (Yesh Atid), is expected to appoint Amit.
+However, an IBA vote alongside the coalition’s three representatives would give Levin a majority.

 Levin announced on November 5 that the committee would convene on November 28, but it is not clear if a vote to appoint the chief justice will be held.